Recent searches (0)

 Killdeers are monogamous in nature, so they usually form breeding pairs, especially during the Spring months.
 The male killdeers are in charge of finding a territory that is suitable for nesting.
 After finding the place, the male tries to attract a female with flight displays as well as with a piercing call.
 Some pairs live together for life and get themselves involved in breeding to produce multiple broods of young chicks.
 In the United States, the killdeers usually start forming the nest in March, but in Canada, they may wait till June to start the nest.
 Some killdeer raise three or more broods in a year, but most parents will focus on saving the young of their single brood.

 The killdeer usually makes its nest in a natural depression of the ground.
-Usually, the clutch size for a female is between three and five eggs, and the eggs are white in color with dark splotches.
+Usually, the clutch size for a female is between four to six eggs, and the eggs are white in color with dark splotches.
 The average incubation time for the killdeer egg is 24-28 days, after which the killdeer chick is born.
 The parents are very careful about any predators that might be present in the area.
 The family is tight-knit for the killdeers, and rather than feeding the chicks, the parents take them on hunting sessions to look for their own food, which includes insects and seeds.
 The young birds can take up walking quite quickly.
 They also learn to take flight within 20-31 days of hatching.
 It takes about one year for a killdeer to reach sexual maturity to have its own brood.
 There is a myth that killdeers abandon their eggs, but they do not do that.
 However, the female may leave the eggs before she has laid all of them.

 According to the International Union for Conservation of Nature (IUCN) Red List, the current status of the killdeer is of Least Concern.
 They are also protected under the American Migratory Bird Treaty Act of 1918.
 Even though their numbers aren't declining drastically, the killdeer predators often cut down the rate of survival for these plovers.

 The most iconic mark on the body of a killdeer is the double breast band.
 The breast band is usually black or of darker color compared to the rest of their body.
 Apart from the bands that cover their breast, the kildeer also has a band on its head, which is usually situated between its eyes.
 The upper body of the bird and its wings are grayish brown colored, while the lower half is usually white.
 The birds also have a reddish-orange rump that is usually visible during flight.
 They have black or dark brown eyes that are encircled with a red or pink band.
 You will find killdeer birds walking with their long legs, which are especially helpful when they are finding aquatic invertebrates in swampy areas.
 The tail of the birds is also interesting as it almost looks like an ombre where the brown fades into gray and then black.
-Finally, the tail end looks like that it has been dipped into white paint.
+Finally, the tail end looks like it has been dipped into white paint.
 The wings also have black and white accents on them.
 The male and female Killdeer plovers look quite similar.
 The young killdeers do look different as their bands might not be fully formed or vibrant.
 When the chicks are born, they are usually covered in a grayish-brown down.

 Yes, they are extremely cute birds and they look exquisite because of the double-banded look which is also found in the young killdeers.